efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

 If you do not know what is ELT software, this page is probably not for you.

-In short **pydevmgr_elt** provides auto-built python objects to communicate to PLCs ELT devices via OPC-UA.
+In short **pydevmgr_elt** provides python objects to communicate directly to PLCs ELT devices via OPC-UA.

 **pydevmgr_elt** is a Python module to be used as substitute of a real device manager running in a ELT-Software environment.
 The module is somehow in between a simple python opc-ua script client and a real integrated device manager.

-**pydevmgr_elt** is not intended to be ran under a ELT software devenv but instead to replace it for some use cases during ait test and lab activities.
+**pydevmgr_elt** is not intended to be ran under a ELT software devenv but instead to replace it for some use cases during AIT test and lab activities.
 Basically for intermediate hardware test for which it does not make sens to setup a full ELT instrument workstation.
 It does basically replace the ELT software device manager python client when it is not available.
-It was designed to be used by non-software engineers in order to easily scrips sequences to integrate,tune and control hardwares.
+It was designed to be used by non-software engineers in order to easily scrips sequences to integrate, tune and control hardwares.

 **pydevmgr_elt** was mainly developed with the following goal in mind :

 - **Building AIT and integration scripts** when the ESO high level framework cannot be used or is not ready.
-For instance, making sequence of movement of a motor with a lab serial temperatur sensor plugged on a computer.
+  Typicaly, for instance,  when one have a test bench with some motors ans wants to do some scripts in order to characterise the hardware.
-- **Build Engineering tools and small guis** which can be run from any computer and can be edited by non-software engineers.
+- **Build Engineering tools and small guis** which can be run from any computer and can be edited by non-software engineers during hardware integration.
 - **Prototyping of special devices**  writing down the basic skeleton of special devices in a friendly python environment before being translated to a real ELT-Framework compatible special device.
 - **Use simple GUIs** to drive standard or custom ESO devices from any computers.
 For instance, useful when electronics and PLC setup is done separately in an other institute but wants to script some motor movements.

 **pydevmgr_elt** can use the `YAML`_ `configuration files`_ as defined by ESO (in ELT software version 2&3) to communicate with the PLC through OPC-UA.
 This allows to reuse those configuration files directly in the ESO fcf software.
+However the use of configuration file is not necessary.

-Note that in future update of the ELT CII this configuration files will no longer be valid but it
+Note that in future update of the ELT CII this configuration files will no longer be valid, I guess, but it
-should not be a problem as long as low level software is unchanged, pydevmgr_elt will still work, only the ability to copy past configuration files will be lost.
+should not be a problem as long as low level software is unchanged, pydevmgr_elt will still work, only the ability to copy past configuration files will be lost, not a big deal.

 A `tins`_, a test instrument, is included in the source package.
 It contains the yaml files and a running PLC project.
 The PLC project is not documented, see ESO FCS webpage for more information.
 The Example in the documents are given for the "tins" but are adaptable to any configurations.

-In the following doc Examples it is assumed that the `tins`_ is running on a OPC-UA server.
+In the following doc Examples, it is assumed that the `tins`_ is running on a OPC-UA server.
 One can easily adapt the Example from any working projects.
 Also it is assumed that the yml files of the `tins`_ are accessible through the ``$CFGPATH`` environment variable and they are edited to match the current hardware configuration (address, namespace, etc).